apehex/ctf/hackthebox/challenges/misc/sigma-technology/README.md

 The robots will capture any living creature, so we want the NN to classify the image as something inanimate: either an airplane, automobile, ship, or a truck.

-In the end, it means that the confidence for **all** animals is lower than the confidence for **any** object.
+#### Targeted attack

-And an image is better if we move in the direction: the total confidence for all animals lower and the confidence for one object rises.
+In the end, we want the confidence for **all** animals is lower than the confidence for **any** object.

-This can be quantified as a function of the confidence vector returned by the NN:
+And an image is better if we move in this direction: the total confidence for all animals decreases and the confidence for one object rises.

-This transfer in confidence from animal to object is coded as:
+This transfer in confidence from animal to object can be coded as:

 ```python
 def score(confidence: tf.Tensor) -> float: